mrkaye97/code-riddles/README.md

 4. Solve away!
 Use any tools + methods you like.

 5. Profile your code!
 I've pre-installed [memray](https://github.com/bloomberg/memray), a memory profiler, but feel free to use any tools you like

+## Other Languages

+Even if you're not working in Python, you'll probably still want to generate the data using Python